-Network interface mapping actions Table 8-7
+Table 8-7 Network interface mapping actions

 Action Description Initialize Opens a dialog box from which you can select a configuration to import.
 Only the hardware information from the configuration is imported, not the network identity.
 The interfaces from the imported configuration replace the interfaces in the New Network Information window.

-Action Description Unmap All Unmaps all mapped interfaces in the New Network Information window and changes all interfaces in the Original Network Information window to Unmapped.
+Action Description ----------- -- Unmap All Unmaps all mapped interfaces in the New Network Information window and changes all interfaces in the Original Network Information window to Unmapped.
 The unmapping removes the name, IP addresses, network masks, gateways, and DHCP and bootable attributes.
-MAC addresses are not removed.
-Right-click an interface in the Original Network Information window Map and select Map from the shortcut menu.
+MAC addresses are not removed. Мар Right-click an interface in the Original Network Information window and select Map from the shortcut menu.
 In the Map Interface dialog box, select an interface in which to map the IP address, netmask, and domain name from the source network card.
 The MAC address of the original interface is not mapped to the target interface.

-select Unmap from the shortcut menu.

-select Change from the shortcut menu.

-Right-click an interface in the New Network Information window and
+Unmap Right-click an interface in the New Network Information window and select Unmap from the shortcut menu.
+The unmapping of an interface removes the name, IP addresses, network masks, and DHCP and bootable attributes.
+MAC addresses are not removed.
+Change Right-click an interface in the New Network Information window and select Change from the shortcut menu.